 Red behaviours are outside of safe and healthy behaviour.
-They may be excessive, secretive, compulsive, coercive, degrading or threatening and involving significant age, developmental, or power differences.
-They may pose a concern due to the activity type, frequency, duration or the context in which they occur
+They may be excessive, secretive, compulsive, coercive, degrading or threatening and involving significant age, developmental,

 Red behaviours indicate a need for immediate intervention and action.

 Red behaviours

 - persistently touching the genitals of other children - persistent attempts to touch the genitals of adults - simulation of sexual activity in play - sexual behaviour between young children involving penetration with objects - forcing other children to engage in sexual play